 In February, I joined Matt Tommey’s Created to Thrive Program.
 During my year-long membership, I met and became friends virtually with artists of all genres—musicians, writers, and visual artists—from around the world.

-In March and April, I continued to grow my skills and create products in shell art, decoupage, paper art including custom cards, pressed flower art, and stamp art for the May tourist season opening.
-While some seasonal venues did not work out as well as I had hoped, as of December 31/21, my products are available year-round at Wendy Johnston Pottery and Art Effects Fine Craft Gallery, Glass Roots Gallery, and Tidewater Books.
+In March and April, I continued to grow my skills and create products in shell art, decoupage, paper art including custom cards, pressed flower art, and stamp art for the May tourist season opening at various locations around the province.

 Decoupage on Jars